Unemployment Compensation - Claimant Resources

 A "fault overpayment" will result when you receive benefits to which you are not entitled by reason of your fault, such as withholding or misrepresenting material facts to obtain UC.
 You must repay a fault overpayment.

 In addition, you will be required to pay interest on any fault overpayment principal not paid within 15 days after the Notice of Overpayment determination is issued.
 Interest will continue to be assessed against the unpaid balance.
 A lien may be filed against you to recover the overpayment amount, the interest assessed and any fees and penalties.
-Recovery of the fault overpayment may also be deducted from future benefits during the benefit year when the overpayment was paid and the six-year period immediately following the end of that benefit year.
+Recovery of the fault overpayment may also be deducted from future benefits during the benefit year when the overpayment was paid and the 10-year period immediately following the end of that benefit year.

 The Pennsylvania UC Law also provides for prosecution and penalties for anyone who knowingly makes a false statement or who knowingly withholds information to obtain or increase benefits.
 If convicted you could be fined up to $1,000 or be imprisoned for up to 30 days or both for each false statement or failure to disclose a material fact.
 You would also be required to pay restitution for the amount of benefits you improperly received and would be ineligible to receive benefits for one year following the date of conviction.